 Current Airline Escort Fees for Children Flying Alone

-- American/US Air – Ages 5 – 14 on direct flights only for $150; 15 to 17 may request unaccompanied minor status
+- American – Ages 5 – 7 on non-stop or direct flights only for $150; ages 8-14 on non-stop or direct flights or some connecting routes for $150; 15 to 17 may request unaccompanied minor status.
+Two or more children on same route pay $150 total.

-- Delta – Ages 5 – 7 on direct flights only for $150; 15 to 17 may request unaccompanied minor status
+- Delta – Ages 5 – 7 on non-stop or direct flights only for $150; ages 8-14 on non-stop or direct and some connecting routes for $150; 15 to 17 may request unaccompanied minor status.
+Up to four children on same route pay $150 total.

 - JetBlue – Ages 5 – 14 on nonstop flights only for $100; age 15 may request unaccompanied minor status